skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 public ref class MyTestClass2 abstract : MyTestClass { };
 ```

-The meaning of these keywords translates directly into C#. //Combining both keywords// results in a `static` C# class/struct.
+The meaning of these keywords translates directly into C#. *Combining both keywords* results in a `static` C# class/struct.

 For members (methods and fields) the keywords `abstract` and `sealed` must be specified after the parameter list: